‘Couple-Spreading’ Is Making Lockdown Walking a Nightmare. Here Is the Solution to Street Selfishness.

 Here comes the couple.
 What a lovely walk they are having.
 Oh dear, they don’t seem to have seen you even though you are walking toward them.
-You are walking—as is proper—on the right, next to a building.
+You are walking—as is proper—on the right.
 The sidewalk is not huge.
-They will need to make some space so you can all comfortably pass by one another.
+They will need to make some space so you can comfortably pass by one another.
 They are not making space.

 What is the couple’s resistance to going single file?
 Could their relationship or friendship suddenly be imperiled if they were made to walk one in front of the other for two seconds?
 Will they not regain couple normality if required to do this?